grapa-dev/grapa/docs-src/docs/migrations/js_to_grapa_migration.md

 - Grapa supports variable scoping with `$global`, `$local`, and `$root`.
 - Use `$sys().getenv()` for environment variables.
 - Use `$thread()` for threading and `$sys().sleep()` for sleep.

+**⚠️ Important**: When using `$sys().sleep()` in multi-threaded code, be aware that Grapa's sleep has a global queue limitation.
+Sleep calls are process-wide, not thread-local, and the first sleep call blocks all subsequent ones until it completes.
+Use `suspend()`, `resume()`, and condition variables for thread coordination instead.

 - Use `op(){}` for lambdas and function definitions.

 ## See Also